SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 {{< c8y-admon-info>}}
 Only select devices which are part of the current asset.
-If a device belongs to a child asset, then select it when you create the child asset.
+If a device belongs to a subasset, then select it when you create the subasset.
 {{< /c8y-admon-info>}}